- Change Management

 DeviceId is an open souce C# library that facilitates building custom composite device identifiers using a quick-and-easy fluent interface.

-All data is geo-redundant secured in a European Microsoft Azure cloud data center.
+All data is geo-redundant secured in Microsoft Azure cloud data centers.
+You can choose your data residency, according to the locations offered by Azure.

 A license is the entity that maintains all the licensing parameters (features, limitations, expiration date).
 One device can control 1:n devices.
 Examples: